6 Postpartum Self-Care Tips

 3. Get Dressed as Often as You Can

 When you have no sleep and no place to go, it can be hard to motivate yourself to put on anything other than your pajamas.
 But getting dressed is a great way to feel good about yourself and lift your spirits.
 Set a starting goal to get dressed at least two or three times a week—and make it simple.
 Blow out your hair or put on some simple makeup.
 Throw on a pair of stylish joggers rather than your usual pajama bottoms.
-You may not see a soul that day besides your newborn, but it can really do wonders for your inner self.
+You may not see a soul that day besides your newborn, but it can do wonders for your inner self.

 4. Treat Yourself

 Now is the time to be selfish!
-Being a new mom is hard work, and you deserve to reward yourself for all you do each and every day.
+Being a new mom is hard work, and you deserve to reward yourself for all you do every day.
 For me, I always treat myself with an iced coffee from Starbucks when I feel I’ve done something to deserve a treat.
-Surviving each day for a new mom is a major task, so pick something you love and let yourself have it whenever you need a pick-me-up or a little postpartum self-care.
+Surviving each day for a new mom is a significant task, so pick something you love and let yourself have it whenever you need a pick-me-up or a little postpartum self-care.

 5. Create a Routine